neenjaw/neenjaw.github.io/about.markdown

 > tabs or spaces

 I like the compactness of spaces, but there is a semantic use for tabs which I can appreciate.
+But I am most happy when using an automated formatter like prettier.